VBGI/herbs/herbs/docs/sphinx/en/source/http_api.rst

 are treated as components of `AND`-type queries: in this example, all records collected after `2016-01-01` and including `bak`
-(case insensetive matching is performed) as a substring of `Collectors` field of Herbarium's record will be returned.
+(case insensitive matching is performed) as a sub-string of `Collectors` field of the herbarium record will be returned.

-`OR`-type querying behaviour can be emulated by a series of consequent queries to the database and isn't natively implemented in the current version of the HTTP API.
+`OR`-type querying behavior can be emulated by a series of consequent queries to the database and isn't natively implemented in the current version of the HTTP API.